emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 Advanced compiler settings
 ==========================

-There are several flags you can :ref:`pass to the compiler <emcc-s-option-value>` to affect code generation, and which will also affect performance — for example :ref:`DISABLE_EXCEPTION_CATCHING <optimizing-code-exception-catching>`, :term:`RELOOP <relooping>`.
-These, and others, are documented in `src/settings.js <https://github.com/kripken/emscripten/blob/master/src/settings.js>`_.
-Some of these will also be directly affected by the optimization settings (you can find out which ones by searching for ``apply_opt_level`` in `tools/shared.py <https://github.com/kripken/emscripten/blob/master/tools/shared.py#L906>`_).
+There are several flags you can :ref:`pass to the compiler <emcc-s-option-value>` to affect code generation, and which will also affect performance — for example :ref:`DISABLE_EXCEPTION_CATCHING <optimizing-code-exception-catching>`.
+These are documented in `src/settings.js <https://github.com/kripken/emscripten/blob/master/src/settings.js>`_.
+Some of these will be directly affected by the optimization settings (you can find out which ones by searching for ``apply_opt_level`` in `tools/shared.py <https://github.com/kripken/emscripten/blob/master/tools/shared.py#L906>`_).

 A few useful flags are: